plumed/plumed2/developer-doc/plmdIntro.md

 The great advantage of declaring calculate() inside PLMD::Action in this way is that the calculate routine that we declare in the derived class is a member of PLMD::Action.
-We thus can thus write a class for doing all the bussiness of plumed in the manner described previously.
+We thus can thus write a class for doing all the business of plumed in the manner described previously.

 \section ForwardDeclaration Forward declaration